Why ION Geophysical's Shares Jumped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of ION Geophysical (NYS: IO) rose 11% today after the company released a mixed earnings report.
+What: Shares of ION Geophysical (NYS: IO) soared as much as 23% today after the company released its first-quarter earnings report.

 Interested in more info on ION Geophysical?
 Add it to your watchlist byclicking here.